-I am a South Asian woman and my passion is to help other women move through the process of grief and loss of loved ones and become visible for themselves.
+I am a South Asian woman and I endured domestic abuse in my married life, now my passion is to help other women through the process of healing from survival to thriving and creating a life they want.

 I share lots of different tools to help you on your journey.

-By the time l was 37 years old l had suffered the biggest grief of my life – my mother committed suicide less than 2 years after my father died from a massive heart attack.
+By the time l was 37 years old l had suffered the biggest grief of my life – my mother took her own life less than 2 years after my father died from a massive heart attack.
 I was devastated my world crumbled around me and I was left empty and hollow inside.

 l just wanted to hide away - be invisible.

-And that’s how l stayed for years: I numbered all those feeling by working excessively and drinking, because l thought l was doing right by my kids and not realising the damage l was causing them.
-My marriage did not improve, l continued to endure the emotional and sexual abuse.
+And that’s how l stayed for years; I numbered all those feeling by working excessively and drinking, because l thought l was doing right by my kids and not realising the damage l was causing them.
+Here came the guilt My marriage did not improve, l continued to endure abuse.
 I was told by family that l had to stay otherwise no one would marry my beautiful daughter, so l stayed 13 more years keeping up appearances despite the sadness within my marriage and to be able to continue with the ‘perfect family’ image.

-Then just after my 50th birthday l finally left my husband; it was a spur of the moment decision and within 3 months of me leaving he committed suicide.
+Then just after my 50th birthday l finally left my husband; it was a spur of the moment decision and within 3 months of me leaving he took his life.

 It was at this stage l dealt with all the grief l had experienced losing my dad, my mum and my husband with an array of feelings of anger, rage guilt and sadness.
 These are all natural feelings which at the time but l did not understand them.
 I slowly came to accept all the grief that l experienced, but the pain did not go away completely but l had come to live with the pain of losing my mum in tragic circumstances.